• お電話のお問い合わせ

 Let’s quickly address whether you can cancel after applying for a rental.

-(1) Generally, You Can Cancel Until the Contract is Signed
+(1) Generally, You Can Cancel Until the Contract signing

 (2) Is There a Cancellation Fee?
 Will the Application Fee be Refunded?